svalinn/DAGMC/doc/contribute/devtheory.rst

 DAGMC works as it exists in MOAB and the key components one may use during development.

-Contructor
+Constructor
 ~~~~~~~~~~~~

 To initialize a DAGMC instance, the constructor must be called.
 If the
-constructor is called with no arguments, then a new instance is created.
-Else,
+constructor is called with no arguments, then a new MOAB instance is created
+with an attached DAGMC instance.
-a pointer to an existing instance can be passed in the constructor and DAGMC
+Otherwise, a pointer to an existing MOAB instance can be passed in the
-will be attached to that existing instance.
+constructor and a DAGMC instance will be attached to that existing MOAB instance.

 DAGMC Setup
 ~~~~~~~~~~~~